John Heitinga: Coaching career

 In June 2021, Heitinga was appointed manager of Jong Ajax, the reserve team of Ajax competing in the Eerste Divisie.
 He signed a contract for two seasons running until June 2023.
 In 2022, he extended his contract until 2025.
 On 27 January 2023, Heitinga was appointed interim manager of Ajax's first team for the remainder of the season, following the dismissal of Alfred Schreuder.
 His first match in charge was a 4–1 away win against Excelsior on 29 January.
 Under Heitinga's guidance, Ajax finished in third place in the Eredivisie, securing a place in the UEFA Europa League play-off round.
 They also reached the final of the KNVB Cup, losing to PSV on penalties after a 1–1 draw.
 On 1 June 2023, it was announced that Heitinga would not continue as manager of Ajax beyond his interim spell, with the club deciding to appoint Maurice Steijn instead.

 In September 2023, Heitinga was appointed first-team coach at West Ham United as assistant to David Moyes, his former manager at Everton.
 Upon the departure of Moyes in May 2024, Heitinga left the club, along with other coaches and back-room staff.
 On 17 July 2024, Heitinga was appointed as the new assistant coach at Liverpool.
 He took charge of Liverpool for the first time in a 2–0 win over Newcastle United on 26 February 2025, whilst manager Arne Slot and assistant manager Sipke Hulshoff were suspended.
-That season, Liverpool, under Slot’s leadership, won the Premier League title.
+That season, Liverpool, under Slot's leadership, won the Premier League title.

 On 31 May 2025, Heitinga agreed to return to his former club Ajax as head coach, signing a two-year contract set to begin with the 2025–26 season.

-On 6 November 2025, just 5 months after being announced as head coach of Ajax, Heitinga was dismissed following the club's 3–0 home defeat to Turkish side Galatasaray in the Champions League, which saw them sit bottom of the league phase table, failing to secure a point in their 4 matches.
+On 6 November 2025, just five months after being announced as head coach of Ajax, Heitinga was dismissed following the club's 3–0 home defeat to Turkish side Galatasaray in the Champions League, which saw them sit bottom of the league phase table, failing to secure a point in their four matches.

+On 15 January 2026, Heitinga was appointed as first team assistant coach at Tottenham Hotspur as part of Thomas Frank’s coaching staff.
+He was relieved of his duties on the 16th of February 2026.